Hilliard Beginning Band Program!

 nicole_brocke@hboe.org – Tharp

 Joining Band is Easy As 1, 2, 3!
-Please attend our parent informational meeting for a guide through this easy 3-step process.
+Please attend our parent informational meeting for your child’s sixth grade school for a guide through this easy 3-step process.

 THARP BOUND